DataDog/hiring-engineers/answers.md

 To create a new Metric Monitor in the Datadog application I selected `Monitors` -> `New Monitor` -> `Metric`

-In the opened page I was able to select metric `my_metric`, warning treshold of 500 and alerting treshold of 800.
+In the opened page I was able to select metric `my_metric`, warning threshold of 500 and alerting threshold of 800.
 I also made sure that it will notify me if there is data missing for more than 10 minutes.

 ![Create a new Monitor](img/metric-monitor.png)